-This series represents my thoughts on Brian Wilson’s unfinished SMiLE album, using as much information as possible to get a complete picture of his intentions from 1966-1967.
-This body of music has influenced me more than any other work of art in any other medium, and Brian’s other music has had a big impact on me as well.
-So, it’s a subject that’s very near and dear to my heart.
-I’m not trying to disrespect Brian’s later 2003-04 solo reconstruction but….weighing the evidence…I believe the original project would have taken a much different direction.
-Furthermore, I believe this alternate reconstruction of the work is superior and deserves wider recognition.
-It is my hope that this series of essays will persuade my readers to rethink this music and how best it ties together.
+In this series of essays, I will share my thoughts on Brian Wilson’s unfinished SMiLE album from 1966-1967.
+The Beach Boy’s discography has had a more profound impact on my life than any other media I’ve ever consumed, and I consider SMiLE to be the pinnacle of their output.
+I’m not trying to disrespect the later 2003-04 solo reconstruction but, weighing the evidence, I believe the original project would have taken a much different direction and I would like to present my argument for why that is.
+I believe this alternate reconstruction is superior and deserves wider recognition.
+It is my hope that this “thesis” will persuade my readers to rethink the music and how best it ties together.

 Part 1 | Background